callum-mccracken/ncsmc_python/README.md

 - By default, plots are only made for `strong` resonances, but that's easy to edit if you open `plotter.py` and edit one variable (`res_types`).

+## output_simplifier.py

+Takes ncsmc output (.out) files, grabs info about bound states, and outputs a ".out_simplified" file in the same spot as the original.

 ## Getting Started